linode/docs/docs/development/ci/what-is-immutable-infrastructure/index.md

 **Cons**

-- Higher initial overhead to learn new tooling and implement the infrastruture.
+- Higher initial overhead to learn new tooling and implement the infrastructure.
 - Small quick fixes require a full redeploy.
 - Possible increase in resource usage and cost depending on how often servers are destroyed and redeployed in a given time period.